Elli AvrRam: Career

 The first Swedish actress to act in Bollywood, AvrRam has been noted for looks very similar to the actress Katrina Kaif.

 In 2013, AvrRam participated as a contestant on an Indian reality TV show, Bigg Boss 7, where celebrities from various walks of life live together in a large house, completely cut off from the outside world.
 They try to avoid being evicted every week by public votes, with the aim of prize money at the end.
 The show, based on Dutch-based Endemol's Big Brother, went on air in September 2013 and is hosted by the actor Salman Khan.
 After spending ten weeks on the show, she got evicted in November 2013.
 AvrRam said in an interview with PTI, "I did not come to Bigg Boss for money or fame but with the agenda to have fun.
 This show has helped me become a household name.
 I am very humbled by the appreciation I have received from audiences and will cherish this experience for years to come."

 In October 2013, colleges in Chandigarh reportedly banned the students from possessing or displaying posters of AvrRam in the campus and dormitories as the college authorities considered her images inappropriate.

 In 2014, Elli appeared as a guest contestant in Colors TV's dance reality show Jhalak Dikhhla Jaa in its seventh season for the teen ka tadka special week along with Sophie Choudry.

-In 2015, he third film, Kis Kisko Pyaar Karoon released in September.
+In 2015, her third film, Kis Kisko Pyaar Karoon released in September.
 The film received good reviews and was a success at the box office.
 In 2017, she appeared in two films Naam Shabana and Poster Boys.
 She later presented the reality show The Great Indian Laughter Challenge.

 In 2018, appeared in the film Baazaar in the song "Billionaire" along with Rohan Mehra and Saif Ali Khan.
-While the film faild at the box office, the song got good reviews.
+While the film failed at the box office, the song got good reviews.

 AvrRam performed a dance act on the song "Chamma Chamma" for the film Fraud Saiyaan.
 The special song, was released in December 2018 by Tips Industries and gained over 15 million YouTube views in just three days of its release.
 Despite popularity of song, film was flopped in box-office At the song launch event, AvrRam said, "I signed up for this dance song because it's such an iconic thing to get to be part of the recreation of it."
 She appeared in another song "Zila Hilela" along with Sidharth Malhotra in Ekta Kapoor's movie Jabariya Jodi.